 Skin injury or necrosis

-• Extremely rare when injected at the correct depth by a trained medical professional.
-This risk rises sharply with poor technique or non-medical injectors.
+- Extremely rare when treated at the correct depth by a trained medical professional.
+This risk rises sharply with poor technique or non-medical clinicians.

 The honest risk summary